Attitude Adjustment

 • People generally want you to succeed up to their level, but preferably a little less.

-• Expect loneliness until you find people who are self-assured to accept your successes.
+• Expect loneliness until you find people who are confident enough to accept your successes.

 • Your only true power is through your current choices.

-• You alone are responsible to change previous choices you’ve made, even when they weren’t your fault.
+• You alone are responsible for changing previous choices you’ve made, even when they weren’t your fault.

-• If you’re angry at at others, you’re obsessing over their past actions and submitting your will to them.
+• If you’re angry with others, you’re obsessing over their past actions and submitting your will to them.

 • If the past decisions created the present, current decisions will create the future.